Burtonport: History

 Burtonport was developed by Marquess of Conyngham as a rival to another planned village on Rutland Island.

 A plaque in the village commemorates the brief landing on the nearby Rutland Island of a French military force led by James Napper Tandy in a failed attempt to assist rebels during the 1798 rebellion on 16 September 1798.
 St Columba's Church dates from 1899.

 In 1974, a commune called Atlantis Primal Therapy Commune was established in Burtonport by Jenny James.
 The commune, which came to be known as "The Screamers" for its practice of primal therapy, moved to the island of Inishfree in 1980.
 From 1982 to 1992 Burtonport was the home of the Silver Sisterhood, a new religious movement.
-Members believed that God was a woman.
+Members were part of the Goddess movement.

 Transport

 As the mainland port for both the Arranmore car ferry services, Burtonport receives some passing tourist traffic.
 Burtonport had a railway service from Letterkenny between 1903 and 1940 provided by the Letterkenny & Burtonport Extension Railway (L&BER), a company jointly owned by the State and the Londonderry and Lough Swilly Railway (L&LSR).
 Burtonport railway station opened on 9 March 1903, but finally closed on 3 June 1940.
+The TFI Local Link Route 271 (Burtonport/Letterkenny) service links the area to Dungloe, Crolly and Letterkenny.